 Glue the long piece around the jar’s ring keeping the overlap minimal and cover the jar’s seal with the smaller circle.
 Slid the larger circle down around the jar’s lip.
 Screw the lid into place.

 Using a narrow strip of ribbon, hot glue the burlap around the ring and the large circle together to form a hat.
-Add a flower or a bow and glue into place.
+Add a flower or a bow and glue it into place.

-Take a small amount of natural raffia and bind together by wrapping a small amount of string around it.
+Take a small amount of natural raffia and bind it together by wrapping a small amount of string around it.
 Trim the raffia near where it is tied together.
 Use glue to attach 2 of these raffia bits beneath the hat’s brim on the jar.